SALM: A Multi-Agent Framework for Language Model-Driven Social Network Simulation: Validation and Evaluation

-Feature-level validation employed personality vector comparison between simulated agents and derived features from real user data (where available and anonymized in datasets), achieving mean correlation of 0.88 ($\sigma = 0.04$) across platforms.
-The validation protocol employed rigorous statistical analysis at each tier, with all reported correlations achieving statistical significance ($p < .001$) across multiple independent simulation runs ($n = 100$).
+\paragraph{Statistical Reporting.} Unless otherwise noted, we report: sample size $N$, 95\% confidence intervals from nonparametric bootstrap over runs ($B=1000$), test type (paired t-test or Wilcoxon), number of independent runs $n$, and fixed random seeds.
+Seeds, splits, and configs are released for full reproducibility.
 Validation simulations were typically initialized with agent characteristics sampled from empirical distributions or set to neutral defaults, then run for up to 4000 timesteps.
 At each step, agents perceived their environment, updated memory and emotional state, generated actions via the LLM, and executed valid actions, leading to network and state evolution.
 This comprehensive approach enables systematic evaluation of both structural and behavioral fidelity while maintaining computational efficiency through our hierarchical caching architecture.